 Steps are shown in the Navigating Around page.

 If you try to use the star icon to add the current site to the favorites bar you will see an error:

 Instead, click and hold the icon to the left of the URL and then drag it to the Favorites bar:

 Currently, the link to 'Request DLP bypass' is not used by CSCU.
-If a file is flagged as containing DCL3 and is a false positive, work with your college's Protective Enclave Liaison to allow the file to be allowed out of the Protective Enclave.
+If a file is flagged as containing DCL3 and is a false positive, work with your local IT department to allow the file to be allowed out of the Protective Enclave.